neontapir/neontapir.github.io/_posts/2016/2016-01-27-in-praise-of-exercism-io.md

 your technique, aside from pair programming.
 After all, pair programming could be described as a real-time, continuous code review.

-If you are looking for a way to keep you skills sharp, take a look at Exercism.io.
+If you are looking for a way to keep your programming skills sharp, take a look at Exercism.io.